andyatkinson/dotfiles/shortcuts.md

     yyp # yank yank paste, duplicates line Ctrl-r{register} # e.g. Ctrl-r" or C-r0
-    "+p # put from the Plus register, to avoid toggling paste option
+    "+p # put from the Plus register, to avoid toggling paste option C-\s # on top of a method, cscope query, to find caller of a method

 ## bash